RaisingAwesome/Ghost-Catcher-Cam/README.md

 If you ever need a time you want to kill the backlight to save battery, you can do this:

       sudo sh -c 'echo "0" > /sys/class/backlight/soc\:backlight/brightness'

-To eliminate the lightening bolt shown when the board is underpowered:

-      1. sudo nano /boot/config.txt
-      2. Add this text to the bottom of the file

-           Disable under-voltage warning
-           avoid_warnings=1

 Sound troubleshooting:
       After updating, you might run into an error that amixer is unable to find a simple control